beth

 Elizabeth H. Hall, Joy J. Geng

-We found that instructing viewers to attend to small objects in scenes leads to significantly more boundary contraction in memory, even when all other image properties were kept constant.
-This supports the idea that the brain has distinct preferred viewing distances for objects vs. scenes, and that extension/contraction in memory reflect a bias for these preferred distances.
+We found that attending to small objects in scenes lead to significantly more boundary contraction in memory, even when other image properties were kept constant.
+This supports the idea that the extension/contraction in memory may reflect a bias towards an optimal viewing distance!

 candace Objects are selected for attention based upon meaning during passive scene viewing